als244/ml_dataflow/docs/background.md

-You can see more details about each of the components [here](docs/library_details.md)
+To see more details about each of the components [click here](docs/library_details.md)

 ###### Food for Thought